sensu/sensu-docs/content/sensu-go/5.21/web-ui/filter.md

 labelSelector:type == server
 {{< /code >}}

-To filter for entities that are labeled for any region in the US (e.g. `us-east-1`, `us-west-1`, and so on):
+To filter for entities that are labeled for any region in the US (for example, `us-east-1`, `us-west-1`, and so on):

 {{< code shell >}}
 labelSelector:region matches "us"